Mbed-TLS/mbedtls-docs/getting_started/building.md

 * GNU Make, CMake or Visual Studio.
 * A C toolchain (compiler, linker, archiver) that supports C99.
-* Python 3.6 to generate the test code.
+* Python 3.6 or later to generate the test code.
 * Perl to run the tests.

 ## Building with Make